TheNotary/IndeterminateCheckboxes/README.md

         stepsFromCheckboxToContainer = 1,
         stepsFromContainerToParentContainer = 2;

-Note this is unfinished because all calls to, say, `parent.children(selectorForCheckboxes).prop({` need to be rewritten if the depth changes....

 ## Usage

 Simply call `IndeterminateCheckbox.init()` on a page you wish to have indeterminate, tree style checkboxes on.